On this page:

 In addition, if Hyper-Q encounters functions or stored procedures that are present in the existing database but missing in the new database, it emulates them.
 Stored procedures consist not only of SQL, but of control flow code such as loops.
 The end result of a stored procedure is typically a series of individual statements that are executed against a database.
 Hyper-Q unrolls the stored procedures and translates them into individual statements in a syntax that is understood by the receiving database.
 This allows existing stored procedures to be used even though the target database does not support them.

-Hyper-Q currently supports translation from Teradata data warehouse to Amazon Redshift, Azure SQL DW, Snowflake, Pivotal Greenplum, among others, with support for other databases and data warehouses planned for Q3 of 2017.
+Hyper-Q currently supports translation from Teradata data warehouse to Azure Synapse, Amazon Redshift, and Google BigQuery, with support for other databases and data warehouses planned for Q3 of 2017.

 The Stateless Advantage In Virtualizing Data Warehouses